Hanky2000/Hanky2000/README.md

 - 👋 Hi, I’m Hank Weng
-- 👀 I’m interested in money
 - 🌱 I’m currently learning Information Management in NCU
-- 💞️ I’m looking to collaborate on Micro
-- 📫 How to reach me 0912345678

 Nice to meet you~

 <!---